DavidMcMorrowESA/retool-data-dictionary-documentation-assets/README.md

 <img width="575" height="253" alt="Screenshot 2025-09-24 093201" src="https://github.com/user-attachments/assets/da35eab9-f08a-4f04-a521-7d8b65382d67" />

 #### Entity Table
-This table contains all of the entities and their types.
-The table is scrollable.
-When you click a row in the table the data for that entry is fetched and displayed in the right pane
+This table lists all entities along with their types.
+It is scrollable, and selecting a row retrieves the corresponding data and displays it in the Right pane.

 <img width="564" height="754" alt="image" src="https://github.com/user-attachments/assets/0b3b1aff-b9dc-4bd5-8b8f-2a60ceb553d9" />